Can I Sue My Employer For an L&I Job Injury?

 Employer Discrimination

-Title VII of the Civil Rights Act and the American With Disability Act prohibits discrimination from employers against employees based on gender, nationality, religion, disability, and other protected classes.
+Title VII of the Civil Rights Act and the Americans with Disability Act prohibits employers from discriminating against employees based on gender, nationality, religion, disability, and other protected classes.
 If you believe your employer violated these discrimination laws or you were wrongfully terminated due to discrimination, you may be able to sue your employer.

 Employer Harassment